-Contracts eight weeks after: but what damage does it cause?
+Contracts on start day: but what damage does it cause?

 There’s a situation that’s quite unsatisfactory and easily rectified to benefit all parties.
-It’s that often documents comprising the contract of employment are ‘issued’ by the employer to the employee once the new hire has actually started in the job – indeed anything up to eight weeks after they start.
+It’s that often documents comprising the contract of employment are ‘issued’ by the employer to the employee once the new hire has actually started in the job.

 It’s lawful but unfair and risky.
 It also misses a huge opportunity to get relationships off to a flying start.
 Here’s why.

 Let’s look at what happens when someone applies for a job.